At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Integral renewal theorem for transient chain with Gamma limit

 \section{Integral renewal theorem for transient chain with Gamma limit}

-\sectionmark{Integral renewal theorem} If the Markov chain $X_n$ is transient then it visits any bounded set finitely many times at the most.
-The next result determines the asymptotic behaviour of the renewal functions $H_y(x)$ and $H(x)$ in the case of convergence to $\Gamma$-distribution.

-\begin{theorem} Let the conditions of Theorem \ref{thm:gamma} hold.
-Then, for any initial distribution of the chain $X$ and for any fixed $B>0$,
+\sectionmark{Integral renewal theorem} The next result determines the asymptotic behaviour of the renewal functions $H_y(x)$ and $H(x)$ in the case of convergence to a $\Gamma$-distribution in the transient case.
+The proof is based on preliminary upper bound delivered in Theorem \ref{thm:Hy.above}. \begin{theorem} Under the conditions of Theorem \ref{thm:gamma}, for any initial distribution of the chain $\{X_n\}$,

 where